psychology behind hugging a pillow and sleeping

 Why Do People Hug a Pillow While Sleeping

-Many factors, ranging from behavioral and cognitive to physical causes, can play a role in determining why adults hug pillows while they sleep.
-While some do it for emotional and physical comfort and security, others do so to cope with a physical condition or pregnancy during sleep.
+While some do it for emotional and physical comfort and security, others do it to cope with a physical condition or pregnancy discomfort during sleep.

 Don’t Want to Be Alone